 National Nest Box Week

 National Nest Box Week is an annual event that takes place every year from the 14th to 21st February.
-It has been running for 20 years and is now an important part of the ornithological calendar.
+It has been running for over 20 years and is now an important part of the ornithological calendar.
 St Valentine’s Day was chosen for the start of National Nest Box Week as this is the traditional date when birds pair up for the new breeding season.

 The aim of National Nest Box Week is to encourage people to put up nest boxes to help breeding birds to help promote the conservation and diversity of wildlife.